Chemotherapy for small cell lung cancer

-Chemotherapy for SCLC generally uses a combination of 2 drugs.
-The drug combinations most often used for initial chemotherapy for SCLC are:
+SCLC is generally treated with combinations of chemotherapy drugs.
+The combinations most often used are:

 - Cisplatin and etoposide

 - Carboplatin and irinotecan